jeffreydahan/roborock-s8-agent/readme.md

 This is a personal development project and is not related to Google or Roborock professionally or at a partnership level.

+(will add useage examples) This agent allows for natural language interaction with your Roborock device.
+The Agent translates your natural language chat inputs into valid commanda by making ise of the functions (tools) defined in the agent.py file

 It makes use of the python-roborock library:
 - https://github.com/Python-roborock/python-roborock/tree/main/docs